Pawnshops hit paydirt as Southeast Asians sweat before pay day

 In a sign of the times, the cast of U.S. reality TV show “Pawn Stars” paid a visit last month, promoting their show in a region where the industry is on the ascent.

-Pawnshop businesses are also in flavour with investors.
+Pawnshop businesses are also in flavor with investors.
 The share price for Singapore’s MoneyMax Financial Services Ltd stands around 30 percent higher than its initial public offering last month.

 These companies are trying to shake off their image as lenders of last resort to the desperate.
 But their newfound success may signal trouble for Southeast Asian economies, as pawnshops and other similar businesses typically outperform when household budgets are strained.